thycotic/cm-docs/common-user/connections/remote-conn/dup-conn.md

 1. From the right-click context menu, click __Copy__.
 The connection is copied to your clipboard.

-1. Right-click the Connection Manager screen and click click __Paste__ from the context menu.
+1. Right-click the Connection Manager screen and from the context menu, click __Paste__.
 The duplicate connection is added to the connections on the Connection Manager screen.

 1. Edit the Connection name and other parameters as desired.